 The Government subsidises a range of medicines to assist people to quit smoking on the Pharmaceutical Benefits Scheme (PBS).
 These subsidies help remove cost as a barrier for people who want to take the important step of quitting smoking.

-The tobacco industry tries to link increases in tobacco taxes and other tobacco control interventions with the availability of illicit tobacco in Australia.
+The tobacco industry has attempted to establish a link between increases in tobacco taxes and other tobacco control interventions with the availability of illicit tobacco in Australia.
 Australia has a strong and active enforcement regime aimed at combating trade in illicit tobacco products.

 Importation of tobacco products is regulated by the Department of Immigration and Border Protection.
 All tobacco imported into Australia must be fully declared and is subject to the payment of duty and GST.
 This excludes the international travellers duty free allowance of 50 cigarettes or 50 grams of cigars or tobacco products, which from 1 July 2017 will be reduced to 25 cigarettes or equivalent tobacco products.